China boosts defence budget 11 percent after U.S. "pivot"

 ($1 = 6.2982 Chinese yuan)

-(Additional reporting by Ben Blanchard in Beijing, and Kiyoshi Takenaka in Tokyo, Rosemarie Francisco in Manila and Jim Wolf in Washington; Editing by Nick Macfie and Will Dunham)
+(Additional reporting by Ben Blanchard in Beijing, and Kiyoshi Takenaka in Tokyo, and Rosemarie Francisco in Manila; Editing by Nick Macfie)